-- Lighting.
-Make sure stairs and hallways are well lit throughout.
-Install night lights as needed to get from your bed to the bathroom.
+Make sure stairs and hallways are well lit.
+Install night lights to light the path from your bed to the bathroom.
 Keep flashlights at the bedside in case of power outages.

-- Floors.
-Avoid wet floors, and use nonskid floor wax.
+Avoid wet floors and use nonskid floor wax.

-- Stairs.
-Ensure stairs have reliable hand rails on both sides.
-Hardwood stairs should have non-slip treads.
-Avoid using patterned or thick carpets on stairs since these make the edges of the stairs harder to see and easier to trip on.
-Repair loose carpets and floor boards.
+Stairs should have sturdy handrails on both sides.
+Add nonslip treads to hardwood stairs.
+Avoid using patterned or thick carpets on stairs since these make the edges of the steps harder to see and easier to trip on.
+Repair loose carpets and floorboards.

-- Bathrooms.
-Install grab bars near toilets and showers, replace glass shower enclosures with shatter-proof material and place slip-resistant rugs near shower for safety.
+Install grab bars near toilets and showers, replace glass shower enclosures with shatterproof material, and place slip-resistant rugs near the shower for safety.
 Consider using shower chairs and raised toilet seats.

-- Living space.
-Remove clutter, low coffee tables, footrests and electric cords that you can easily trip over.
-Remove unstable chairs, tables and ladders.
+Remove clutter, low coffee tables, footrests and electric cords that may cause you to trip.
+Remove any shaky or damaged furniture.

-- Bedroom.
-Assure your bed is easy to get in and out of, keep a phone near your bed and remove any floor clutter.
+Make your bed easy to get in and out of, keep a phone near your bed, and remove any clutter from around the bed.

-- Shoes.
-Wear supportive, non-skid shoes that are weather appropriate and fit properly.
-Make sure your shoe laces are well-tied.
-Home slippers should also have good traction and fit well.
+Wear supportive, nonskid shoes that are weather-appropriate and fit properly.
+Make sure your shoelaces are well-tied.
+House slippers also should fit well and have good traction.
 During the winter, watch for icy spots, and salt or request that your snow removers frequently salt areas in your walkway that tend to get icy as snow melts and refreezes.